-Healthy Habit: Weekly Salad Prep
+Easy Weekly Salad Prep

 If you’ve been reading my blog a while, or follow me on any social media platform, or are my real life friend…then you probably already know that I’m obsessed with salads.
 I really love a good salad (and I really really appreciate a good salad at a restaurant too – those can be tricky to find!).
 I’m probably not alone when I say this, but I don’t always love making salads at home.
 Especially lately it seems (pregnancy + salad = eh).

 There is a family owned local market by me that’s basically set up like an indoor farmer’s market – but it’s open daily (minus Sundays).
 It’s run by very nice and hard working people, and I never know what I’m going to walk out with when I go there.
 They have the biggest variety of fresh fruit and vegetables I’ve ever seen, and great prices.
 It’s the kind of place where you can smell how good the tomatoes taste, and where you can find a little leftover grit from the earth on the zucchini – no waxy coating stuff here.
-I love this place.

 (check out all this gorgeous green!)

 They have a huge selection of fresh greens which immediately get me in a salad making mood.
 The last time I was there, I came home with a head of red leaf lettuce, a head of green leaf lettuce and a small head of radicchio (picked this one up for fun).
 When I got home, I immediately went to work cutting up my lettuces and putting them in my salad spinner (affiliate link – I have used the large OXO SoftWorks salad spinner for over 10 years!).

 When you are using your salad spinner, try not to over stuff it with your greens – makes it harder to get fully dried when spinning.
 I like to put the greens into the basket, then into the plastic bowl and place into the sink to fill with cold water.
 I let it sit for a minute or two then lift and drain out the water completely from the basket before I spin.
 Spin your small batches a few times to get it really dry.